Monoclonal gammopathy of renal significance: Pathophysiology

 Monoclonal immunoglobulin deposition disease (MIDD) involves light chains with unusual characteristics of the variable domain (such as a positive charge, abnormal glycosylation, hydrophobic residues) depositing in the tubular, vascular or glomerular basement membranes of the nephron.
 These immune deposits activate TGF-β which leads to matrix accumulation and remodeling of the mesangium.
 The heavy chain variant of MIDD occurs when a deletion of the first constant domain of immunoglobulin heavy chains renders them unable to bind to light chains to form a complete immunoglobulin; the heavy chains are then deposited in the glomeruli.
 On light microscopy MIDD is seen as a nodular glomerulosclerosis with thickening of the tubular basement membrane with linear deposits along the glomerular, tubular vascular basement membranes seen on immunofluorescence.

-C3 glomerulopathy is characterized by glomerular deposits of C3 compliment protein (with scant or absent Ig immunoglobulin deposits) due to mutations or inhibition of compliment regulatory proteins causing dysregulation of the alternative complement pathway.
+C3 glomerulopathy is characterized by glomerular deposits of C3 complement protein (with scant or absent Ig immunoglobulin deposits) due to mutations or inhibition of complement regulatory proteins causing dysregulation of the alternative complement pathway.
 C3 glomerulopathy presents in light microscopy as mesangial proliferative, membranoproliferative or endocapillary proliferative glomerulonephritis.
 Unlike other causes of MGRS, the monoclonal immunoglobulins in C3 glomerulopathy are not deposited in the kidney nor do they directly cause kidney damage.
-In C3 glomerulopathy monoclonal immunoglobulins inhibit factor H (a compliment regulatory protein) causing uninhibited activation of the alternative compliment pathway and C3 deposition in the kidneys.
+In C3 glomerulopathy monoclonal immunoglobulins inhibit factor H (a complement regulatory protein) causing uninhibited activation of the alternative complement pathway and C3 deposition in the kidneys.

 Cryoglobulinemic glomerulonephritis is characterized by glomerular involvement in those with cryoglobulinemia.
 In light microscopy it presents as a membranoproliferative or endocapillary proliferative glomerulonephritis with intracapillary monocytes and immune deposits that stain positive for PAS.
-On immunofluorescence the deposits consist of monoclonal light and heavy chains (most commonly IgG) and compliment.
+On immunofluorescence the deposits consist of monoclonal light and heavy chains (most commonly IgG) and complement.
 Immunofluorescence can help distinguish the various subtypes of cryoglobulinemic glomerulonephritis.
 In a subtype of cryoglobulinemic glomerulonephritis known as crystalglobulinemia; monoclonal immunoglobulins may precipitate in the small arterioles and capillaries of the glomeruli when exposed to colder temperatures causing endothelial injury and microthrombi.